The areas of the "Design" module

 Opens the layout in the state of the selected snapshot.

 Opens a submenu where a new snapshot can be created.
-The sub menu "Create new snapshot with comment" opens a dialog in which the new snapshot can be commented.
+The "Create new snapshot with comment" submenu opens a dialog in which the new snapshot can be commented on.

-The comment will be shown in the Snapshot area under the date when the snapshot was created.
+The comment that you can write here is displayed after clicking on "OK" in the snapshot area under the date on which the snapshot was created.

 Opens a dialog where the maximum number of created snapshots and the interval between automatic snapshots can be defined.